Tri-ceraptor/Oleksandr-IT1025/README.md

 Picture: NetworkDesign.png
 Description: The network diagram consists of various components including the Internet, Firewall, Router, Wireless Access Point, Printer, Switch, and 2 PCs.

+Picture: SQLQuery.png
+Description: the image shows us a query that returns products which price is greater than 70, also it orders data returned by the price in descending order.